nickft/mipams-jpeg-systems/README.md

 ## Introduction <a name="intro"></a>

-This demo application proposes a design on how to parse metadata that are stored/structured following the JPEG Universal Metadata Box Format (JUMBF) defined in Part 5 JPEG Standard.
-Ideally, the goal of this design is to support the maintenance effort of the JUMBF functionalities as well as to provide an interface for additional modules(i.e. JLINK, Privacy and Security, Provenance) to extend these functionalities according to their application needs.

-Specifically, the application provides two Rest endpoints that demonstrate the following operations:

-1. Parse a file that stores JUMBF metadata wrapped with the binary structure (XTBox) proposed by JPEG-1 / JPEG XT.
-The GET response is a string containing information about the JUMBF structure.

-2. Generate JUMBF file based on information provided in the POST request body.
-The POST response is a string showing the location where the JUMBF file is stored.

-The goal of this demo is to create a proof of concept application which shows that this design could support the effort of creating a modular ecosystem as well as show how additional JUMBF definitions - i.e. Privacy & Security module - can extend the functionality implemented in the core JUMBF module.
+The MIPAMS JPEG Systems library is a multimodule project written in Java which provides the interfaces to model, parse and generate JUMBF data according to the ISO/IEC 19566 standards.
 Currently the following standards are implemented:

-1. JPEG systems — Part 5: JPEG Universal Metadata Box Format (Status: On going)
+1. JPEG systems — Part 5: JPEG Universal Metadata Box Format
-2. JPEG systems — Part 4: Privacy and security (Status: Completed)
+2. JPEG systems — Part 4: Privacy and security

 ## Installation <a name="requirements"></a>